Q: “I keep hearing great things about your apps! Where do I start?”

 * Schools: You’re making a difference in the lives of children by helping them with essential speech, language, and pragmatic skills.
 You have to keep it fun, functional, and age-appropriate with results everyone can see.

 1st) Speech FlipBook.
 Target any sound in any position with this flipbook perfect for articulation and apraxia therapy.
 Kids love hearing each sound and recording themselves, and you’ll love the instant custom word lists.
-Download free version now.
+Download now.

 Read more about using Tactus Therapy apps with children to find out which apps work best and how other school-based SLPs are using them.